 Bird-Window Collision Project at Duke

-Over a decade ago, students in the Nicholas School of the Environment (NSoE) grew concerned about the issue of bird-window collisions and started a project to estimate the number of birds that die due to window strikes on campus, identify high risk buildings, and implement a solution to the issue.
+Over a decade ago, students in the Nicholas School of the Environment (NSoE) grew concerned about bird-window collisions.
+They started a project to estimate the number of birds that die due to window strikes on campus, identify high-risk buildings, and implement a solution to the issue.

-This project was launched by Natalia Ocampo-Peñuela, the a PhD student at the Nicholas School, and is now led by Dr. Nicolette Cagle, an ecologist, naturalist, and Senior Lecturer in the NSoE who offers several natural history classes.
-Master students and undergraduates volunteer for this joint effort, and the ENVIRON 706.
+This project was launched by Dr. Natalia Ocampo-PeƱuela, a PhD student at the Nicholas School, and is now led by Dr. Nicolette Cagle, an ecologist, naturalist, and Senior Lecturer in the NSoE who offers several natural history classes.
+Historically, Master students and undergraduates volunteer for this joint effort and the ENVIRON 706.
 Wildlife Surveys class collects data annually during Spring migration on campus.

 Duke Assessment

-This project is open for volunteers.
-If you want to volunteer please contact us
+This project is open to volunteers.
+If you want to volunteer, please contact us

-2 thoughts on “Bird-Window Collision Project at Duke
+2 replies on “Bird-Window Collision Project at Duke”

 I am an environmental artist and volunteer with Lights Out Baltimore.
 I’ve put together this show and I’m wondering if you would like to host it adding any local artists with relevant work.
 I debuted the show at Goucher College and it will be at George Mason University in October.
 I’m hoping it will travel to other locations.
 There were seventeen artists and another has joined us.